captshawn/Snippets/js-for-100-percent-height-elements/readme.md

-Apply 100 Percent Height on Elements with JS
+Apply 100 Percent Height to Elements with JS
 ================================================
-This snippet will show you how to apply a 100% height on an element with JS.
+This snippet will show you how to apply a 100% height to an element with JS.
 This should only be used when you have determined that this is not able to be accomplished with CSS alone.

 Step 1
 ------